History of the Hmong in Minneapolis–Saint Paul: Politics

 When Choua Lee began serving as a member of the board of education of Saint Paul Public Schools in 1991, she became the first Hmong-American elected to public office in the area.
 The second official, Neal Thao, took Choua Lee's position in 1995.
 Neal Thao remained in this seat for seven years.

-In 2000, Dr. Aly Xiong, a human rights activist and school principal, was the first Hmong-American to run for a Minnesota State Legislative seat, District 67B.
+In 2000, Aly Xiong, a human rights activist and school principal, was the first Hmong-American to run for a Minnesota State Legislative seat, District 67B.
 He lost to State Representative Sheldon Johnson, who served the east side of St. Paul for 20 years.

 The Hmong Veterans' Naturalization Act of 2000 increased the number of Hmong eligible to vote, giving them more political power.
 In 2002, Cy Thao was elected to the Minnesota House of Representatives for District 65A and Mee Moua was elected to the Minnesota Senate for District 67.

-The third Hmong-American to be elected to the St. Paul school board, Kazoua Kong-Thao, elected in 2003.
+The third Hmong-American to be elected to the St. Paul school board, Kazoua Kong-Thao, was elected in 2003.
 Mee Moua's sister, Vallay Moua Varro, was elected to the St. Paul school board in 2009.
 This was the first time that two Hmong officials served concurrently on the St. Paul school board, since Kong-Thao was still in office.
 In 2013 Dai Thao defeated Kazoua Kong-Thao and six other candidates in a special election to become the first St. Paul City Councilmember of Hmong descent.

 Mai M. Na Lee wrote circa 2013 that the Hmong have a significant political influence in St. Paul due to the size of the population.
 Beginning around 2000 Minnesotans campaigning for office have visited Hmong events to get the Hmong vote.